Freescale/gstreamer-imx/README.md

 Also, the `videoparsersbad` plugin from the `gst-plugins-bad` package in GStreamer is needed, since this plugin contains video parsers like `h264parse`, `mpegvideoparse` (for MPEG1 and MPEG2), and `mpeg4videoparse` (for MPEG4).
+You must also use a Linux kernel with i.MX additions for the VPU, GPU, IPU, PxP subsystems.
+Mainline kernels do not contain these (yet).

 Building and installing